Concordium/concordium.github.io/source/shared/smart-contracts/tutorials/piggy-bank/testing.rst

 mutate the state.
 Trying to do so would result in an error from the Rust compiler.
-By using immutable receive functions, it is possible to rule out certain error cases at compile time, which means that we do not need tests for these scenarios.
+By using immutable receive functions, it is possible to rule out certain error cases at compile time, which means that you do not need tests for these scenarios.
 Along with performance, those are the two primary reasons for not making your receive methods |mutable|_ unless strictly necessary.